TishaniN/DataEngineering/README.md

             CREATE DATABASE ecommerce_db;

+_2.Check Your Database Credentials:_
-Check Your Database Credentials: In the code files, make sure the database login details (like username and password) match your MySQL setup.
+In the code files, make sure the database login details (like username and password) match your MySQL setup.

 _3. Prepare the Data Files_